-constituencies ☐ Review client records and discuss what strategies
+constituencies Review client records and discuss what strategies

 are used with clients

 ☐ Discuss options with clients

 ☐ Review program goals and discuss what strategies

 are used to reach goals

 ☐ Identify a community problem and develop

 /implement intervention strategy

 ☐ Identify options for a specific client system and

 discuss with field instructor the pros and cons of

 various options

+1

 ☐ Identify evidence-informed strategies from

 reviewing literature related to the client

 population/issue

-☐ Other:
+Other:

-0

-☐ Other:
+Other:

-Competency 8: Intervene with Individuals, Familio os Grauns Organizations and Communities
+Competency 8: Intervene with Individuals, Families, Groups, Organizations, and Communities

-Competency of intervene with mulviduals, Familie es, droups, Organizations, and Communities

-Social workers understand that intervention is an ongoi ing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse
+Social workers understand that intervention is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse

-individuals, families, groups, organizations, and commi unities.
-Social workers are knowledgeable about evidenc re-informed interventions to achieve the goals of
+individuals, families, groups, organizations, and communities.
+Social workers are knowledgeable about evidence-informed interventions to achieve the goals of

-ies, groups, organizations, and communities.
-Social work · ·

-is knowledge to effectively intervene with clients and co
+clients and constituencies, including individuals, families, groups, organizations, and communities.
+Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge to effectively intervene with clients and constituencies.
+Social workers understand methods

-formed interventions to achieve client and constituency
+of identifying, analyzing and implementing evidence-in, formed interventions to achieve client and constituency goals.
+Social workers value the importance of

-= terventions, recognizing that beneficial outcomes may re quire interdisciplinary, inter-professional ,and interorganizational collaboration.
+inter-professional team work and communication in interventions, recognizing that beneficial outcomes may require interdisciplinary, inter-professional ,and inter-

+organizational collaboration.

 Practice Behaviors Practicum Learning Activities and Assignments Student Performance will be Measured in

+FIACULE DEHAVIOIS Practicum Learning Activities and Assignments

 the Following Manner:

-the ronouning mainter.

 8.1 Critically choose and implement interventions ☐ Consult with field instructor to determine

 8.1 Critically choose and implement interventions to achieve practice goals and enhance capacities of clients and constituencies appropriate intervention strategies and implement

-of chefits and constituencies them with clients
+of chang and computation them with clients

-☐ Review client records and discuss what strategies
+Review client records and discuss what strategies

 are used with clients

 ☐ Discuss options with clients

-☐ Review program goals and discuss what strategies
+Review program goals and discuss what strategies

 are used to reach goals

-are used to reach goals

 ☐ Identify a community problem and

 develop/implement intervention strategy

+develop/implement intervention strategy

 ☐ Identify options for a specific client system and

 discuss with field instructor the pros and cons of

 various options

+•

-Review agency goals and identify specific actions
+☐ Review agency goals and identify specific actions

 to achieve one or more goals

 ☐ Develop/plan a fund-raising strategy to enhance

 services, develop a needed program, etc.

-services, develop a needed program, etc.

 ☐ Assist in identifying possible sources of funding

 for agency and/or participate in grant writing

 ☐ Suggest/plan a new program or policy change that

 will help achieve organizational goals

+with the production of the state of the stat

 ☐ Develop/implement intervention strategy with

 individual, family, group, community, and/or

 organization

 ☐ Identify evidence-informed strategies from

 reviewing literature related to the client

-10 110 ming interaction to the chefit

-population/issue ☐ Other: ☐ Other: 8.2 Apply knowledge of human behavior and the social environment, person-in- environment, and other multidisciplinary theoretical frameworks in ☐ Based on assessment of a community, social, or agency problem, identify strategies for intervention interventions with clients and constituencies ☐ Based on assessment, select intervention strategies with clients based on knowledge of human behavior and the social environment ☐ Demonstrate understanding of person-in- environment in selection of intervention strategies ☐ Draw from multidisciplinary frameworks in identifying intervention strategies ☐ Identify and connect clients to community resources to meet client needs ☐ Advocate as appropriate to help clients resolve problems ☐ Use appropriate intervention strategies to help clients resolve problems ☐ Identify targets for change at the individual, family, group, organizational, or community level and implement appropriate strategies ☐ Educate clients ☐ Use counseling skills and apply planned change process with clients
+population/issue Other: ☐ Other: 8.2 Apply knowledge of human behavior and the social environment, person-in- environment, and other multidisciplinary theoretical frameworks in ☐ Based on assessment of a community, social, or agency problem, identify strategies for intervention interventions with clients and constituencies ☐ Based on assessment, select intervention strategies with clients based on knowledge of human behavior and the social environment ☐ Demonstrate understanding of person-in- environment in selection of intervention strategies ☐ Draw from multidisciplinary frameworks in identifying intervention strategies ☐ Identify and connect clients to community resources to meet client needs ☐ Advocate as appropriate to help clients resolve problems ☐ Use appropriate intervention strategies to help clients resolve problems ☐ Identify targets for change at the individual, family, group, organizational, or community level and implement appropriate strategies ☐ Educate clients ☐ Use counseling skills and apply planned change process with clients